 - South Florida Privacy and Data Security Law Summit (Founder, Co-Chair and Speaker);

-- U.S. Secret Service’s Electronic Crimes Task Force;
+- U.S. Secret Service Electronic Crimes Task Force;

 - Law360’s Privacy and Consumer Protection Editorial Advisory Board.

-Our attorneys routinely offer cutting-edge legal analysis in the Data Security Law Journal, Shook, Hardy & Bacon’s Conversations in Privacy and various media outlets.
+Our attorneys routinely offer cutting-edge legal analysis in the Data Security Law Journal, Cloud IPQ, Law360, and various media outlets.
+In 2018, practice chair Al Saikali received national ranking for Privacy & Data Security by Chambers USA.